T of C

 throughout all below Heaven first brought order to their states.

-Those desiring to bring order to their states first regulated their own families.
+Those desiring to put their countries in order first made shipshape their own families.

-Those desiring to regulate their families first cultivated themselves.
+Those desiring to make their own families shipshape first cultivated themselves.

-Those desiring to cultivate themselves first rectified their minds.
+Those desiring to cultivate themselves first rectified their hearts.

 Those desiring to rectify their hearts first made sincere their thoughts.